 by Erwin S. Strauss

-This year, the World Science Fiction Convention is in the Western hemisphere, for the only time in a four-year stretch.
-Now is the time to be planning your membership, transportation lodging.
-Don’t miss out.
+Now that this year’s World Science Fiction Convention is over, here’s a look ahead at the WorldCon picture over the next several years.
+Closer at hand, my picks are BuboniCon, AlbaCon, FenCon and CapClave.
 Plan now for social weekends with your favorite SF authors, editors, artists, and fellow fans.
 For an explanation of our con(vention)s, a sample of SF folksongs, and info on fanzines and clubs, send me an SASE ..
 READ MORE